 Relatedness – the experience of sharing goals with others

-Fairness – the sense of being respected and treated equitably, especially compared with others
+Fairness – experiencing respectful and equitable treatment, especially compared with others

 Keeping people out of those negative thought patterns during the 360 process will up the odds of helping the employee learn and grow rather than shut down as they hear feedback.
 Matthew Lieberman, a researcher at UCLA and author of Social: Why Our Brains are Wired to Connect says that the human brain is a social organ.
 Its physiological and neurological reactions are directly and profoundly shaped by social interaction.